-The entire translation process, including all steps of the TRAPD scheme, verification and SQP coding, for each language version is documented using a (Translation and) Verification Follow-up Form.
+The entire translation process, including all steps of the TRAPD scheme, verification and UPF translation assessment, for each language version is documented using a (Translation and) Verification Follow-up Form.

 The quality of the verification work is also regularly assessed by members of the ESS Translation Team and Translation Expert Panel.

-The ESS is the only cross-national survey to use the Survey Quality Predictor (SQP) to control for the equivalence between the characteristics of a selection of translated questions and the original wording of the question in British English.
+The ESS is the only cross-national survey to use the translation assessment by the team at UPF to control for the equivalence between the characteristics of a selection of translated questions and the original wording of the question in British English.

-Following the instructions given in the SQP guidelines and codebook, all national teams are asked to code a selection of their translated questions using SQP.
+Following the instructions given in the translation assessment guidelines and codebook, all national teams are asked to code a selection of their translated questions using the tool.
 This allows to compare the characteristics of the source and translated questionnaires in order to detect and prevent differences.